 This is linked to the above-mentioned role of the instructor/educator.
 Tedious publications, worn lectures, and absence of updated material will soon come to their very end, if they have not already come to an end!
 Students’ participation in knowledge building is the new comparative advantage for those who want to stand out in the education field.
 Knowledge is easily accessible and we need to let our students/learners create knowledge autonomously.

 Most L&D departments are required to quantitatively prove the worth of their learning strategies to stakeholders with accurate statistics and in-depth information.
-As well as demonstrating the effectiveness of digital learning, the increased adoption of big data will allow E-Learning administrators to personalise learning content, provide timely motivation and test the effectiveness of various learning theories and strategies.
+As well as demonstrating the effectiveness of digital learning, the increased adoption of big data allows E-Learning administrators to personalize learning content, provide timely motivation and test the effectiveness of various learning theories and strategies.
+Apart from elearning, big data has made its presence felt in other niches including automobile industry, insurance, healthcare, professional sports, music, gaming, and entertainment.
+In auto industry, there’s been an increased emphasis on leveraging relevant, timely data to make more educated decisions that benefit both the insurance company and the policyholder.
+When industry insiders like Hayer One say exciting times are ahead, some major happenings have lead us to believe that we’re pointed in a positive direction.

 The term is multifaceted, implying extending classroom practice, curriculum enhancement, student tasks, engagement of students, teachers and administrators, etc. They support learning, promote collective creativity and shared leadership, and unite learning groups with shared values, vision and practices in a global perspective.